riccardovacirca/grapheme/README.md

 # grapheme
-GRAPHEME is a graphometric analysis project based on a power spectral density application
+GRAPHEME is a graphometric analysis project based on a Power Spectral Density application